maljovec/samply/README.md

  * Uniform sampling of a n-dimensional ball
  * Uniform sampling of the directions on an n-dimensional sphere
  * Sampling the Grassmannian Atlas
- * An approximate Centroidal Voronoi Tessellation using Lloyd's Algorithm
+ * An approximate Centroidal Voronoi Tessellation using a Probabilistic Lloyd's Algorithm
+ * An approximate Constrained Centroidal Voronoi Tessellation on an n-sphere

 Forthcoming:
  * A unified interface for Latin Hypercube sampling from PyDOE
  * A unified interface for Generalized Halton sequence sampling from ghalton
- * Spherical CVT sampling for performing CVT constrained to the surface of a sphere.
  * A test suite to verify results in low to moderate dimensionality
  * Improved code documentation